 - Why is this a blogging topic you can add real value to?

 To answer these questions, I like to think of a blog like any other business and re-emphasize the importance of picking a clear niche.
+If you need some inspiration, check out my extensive list of niches (profitable niches) to blog about today.

 What is a blog niche?

 A blog niche is much more than just a blog’s topic area.
 It’s the approach you’re going to take, the audience you want to go after, the way you’re going to talk to them and how you’ll position yourself.
 A niche doesn’t need to be your passion (although it’s easier to stay committed to your blog when you’re passionate about it), but it does have to be an interest of yours.
 The best niches are exciting enough that you’ll be motivated to continually write, and accessible enough that you can build an audience.
+See my list of profitable niches to get some more inspiration.

 Does my blog need to have a niche right away?